mirukana/mirage/INSTALL.md

 sudo make install
 ```

-To compile without the X11-specific dependencies and features,
+To compile without the X11-specific dependencies and features on Linux,
 run `qmake mirage.pro CONFIG+=no-x11` instead of `qmake mirage.pro`.

 If everything went fine, run `mirage` to start.